tobi-wan-kenobi/zengarden-lush/README.md

 ![License](https://img.shields.io/github/license/tobi-wan-kenobi/zengarden-lush)

+> **_NOTE:_**  This repository has been archived.
+It provides the same content as https://github.com/tobi-wan-kenobi/zengarden, since I am not fully relying on [lush](https://github.com/rktjmp/lush.nvim) for creating color schemes (it's way less effort).

 ZenGarden is a color scheme for vim/neovim that tries to be calm and relaxing, while still retaining some important properties from color theory (contrast, uniform lightness).